abrehan2/where-am-i/README.md

 ```
 ## Getting started with geospatial-toolkit

-Here is an example of a basic app using this library:
+Here is an example of a basic app using this package:

 ```jsx
 const parseLocation = require('geospatial-toolkit');